top of page

 Doctoral Student

-Claudia is a second-year Legal Psychology doctoral student at the University of Texas at El Paso (UTEP).
+Claudia is a third-year Legal Psychology doctoral student at the University of Texas at El Paso (UTEP).
 She graduated from the University of California, San Diego in 2017 with a Bachelor of Arts in Cognitive Science.
 She worked as a research associate on adolescent brain development and substance use research projects before starting her graduate studies.
 Her research interests focus on examining how external influences such as substance use, peer influences, and family background contribute to adolescents' criminal justice involvement and risk-taking.

 Undergraduate Research Assistants